sk7725/Commandblocks/README.md

 + Note Tuner
 Tunes a note.
 The instrument that will be tuned depends on the block under it.
 + Music Player
 Plays an array of notes.
 First, specify the BPM, then the notes seperated by spaces, using x for rests.
 End the note with - for double length, and / for half(these may be stacked).
 This is not done yet.
 ```
 150 6e 6d 6c 6d 6e 6e 6e- 6d 6d 6d x 6e 6e 6e-
 ```
++ Mp3 Player
+Plays a especified mp3 file of your device.
 + Camera Wall
 Acts as a wall to the center of the camera.
 Can be ignored with a fast enough screen swipe.
 The hitbox is 3x3, one block to all four directions.
 Turns off if it is not rendered(minimap open, or out of screen).